xieyuschen/Awesome-Web-Server-Building/nginx/load-nginx-conf-file.md

-# How nginx analyzes the nginx.conf file
+# How nginx loads the nginx.conf file
 Everybody who has once used nginx will know how important of nginx.conf file is.
 This article will foucs on following questions:
 - how nginx endless loop is managed?
 - when this file is loaded
+By the way, I will introduce a question for the next article:
 - how nginx analyzes nginx.conf and executes callback functions